Introducing guest blogger Wayne from Daily Tourist

 You’ll be happy to know that Houston is home to some of the best parks you have ever seen in your life.

-Many of the parks here are extremely big and beautifully maintained.
+Many of the parks here are extremely big and beautifully maintained, a visit to any of these is among the best free things to do in Houston.

 Another park that you might like is Memorial Park which is an impressive 1,466 acres wide and has lots of things for you to see and do.
 Known for its beautiful trails where people can go for a leisurely stroll, there are also softball fields, sand volleyball, tennis, and croquet courts, free space for pick-up flag football and soccer games, a driving range and 18-hole Memorial Park Golf Course, swimming lanes at the Memorial Park Fitness Center, and onsite burger joint, Becks Prime.
 Plus, they are still improving upon the park which means the future version of it will look even better than ever!